vishvender-singh/vishvender-singh/README.md

 - 🎓 Currently pursuing my **B.Sc in Information Technology** (Semester 3) and hold a **B.Sc in Mathematics**.
 - 🤖 Certified in the **IBM SkillsBuild AI NextGen Program**, where I learned to design and build functional AI agents.
 - ⚓ Served with distinction as a **Cadet Captain in the Naval NCC**, representing the Rajasthan Directorate at multiple national-level camps.
-- 🌱 I’m currently learning **Java and HTML**.
+- 🌱 I’m currently learning **Java, HTML, CSS, and JavaScript**.
-- 🎯 My interests include World Affairs, Global Geopolitics, and studying Defense Technologies.
+- 🎯 Always eager to learn new technologies, solve complex problems, and build impactful projects.

 ### 🛠️ Tech Stack & Skills